“I’ve never been so happy in my life!” – Judy Garland, 1960

 Disc images from the Rick Smith Collection.
 Thank you, Rick!

 Also on July 14, 1955: The re-release of The Wizard of Oz was still opening in theaters around the country.
-This was the film’s last re-release before it was sold to TV.
+This was the film’s second and last re-release before it was sold to TV.
 The rest, as they say, is history.

 Also on July 14, 1955: Erksine Johnson’s column included this paragraph about Rita Moreno’s dubbing jobs, which allegedly included singing “The Trolley Song” in Spanish for Meet Me In St. Louis in the Spanish speaking markets. it’s inclear if this is true or just more fiction from the columnists.
 In 1962, Judy would lose the supporting actress Oscar to Moreno.
 Judy was nominated for Judgment at Nuremberg, Moreno for West Side Story.